Zalcherei/iced-examples/iced-clock/readme.md

 # Rust Iced GUI clock

-How would I create a clock with Rust Iced GUI 0.13? features:
+Clock with Rust Iced GUI 0.13. features:

 * Clock should be circle background can be blue
 * Handles - Seconds/minutes/hours